 As you raise your foot to take a step, joints of the foot lock into position.
 This allows you to propel forward during normal walking and running.

-Your feet function in a similar way to the front end of your car: The tyres wear out quicker
+Your feet function in a similar way to the front end of your car.
+When the wheels on a car are out of alignment:

 The symptoms of faulty foot function may include: